B0ney/xmodits/README.md

 |``.8svx``| 8-Bit Sampled Voice |
 |``.raw``| Headerless pcm |

-\* Ripping from OpenMPT trackers is not pefect

 ## Features
 <!-- * Sample previewing  (0.12.0)-->
 * A robust naming system for extracted samples (see [Sample Naming](#sample-naming)).